guoyi2/Heat-pump-flexibility-and-its-benefits/README.md

 - `pyproj`
 - `mpl_toolkits`

-which also are included in `requirement.text`.
+which are also included in `requirement.txt`.

 ### Data requirements
 All data required to run the analyses and visualization can be found in the folder `Output_data`.